Learn To Make A DIY Starbucks Cup

 Remove The Transfer Tape

 Voila!
-You have an awesome DIY customized Starbucks cup that everyone will love!
+You have an amazing DIY customized Starbucks cup that everyone will love!

 To make your decal last, make sure to only gently hand wash your cup, this will make it last much longer.
 If you are making this for a gift, you can include this Tumbler Care Instruction Card, so your gift recipient knows exactly how to take care of their customized starbucks cup.

 Get your FREE DIY Starbucks Cup Cut Files!

 Share the fun!
 Click the pin below to add it to your favorite Pinterest boards…

 Watch My Latest Video

 - Step by Step Beginners Guide to using the Cricut Maker 3

 - Bunny Ears Template With Free Files

 - My Munbyn Thermal Label Printer Review